Daily Mileage: 7-11 miles

 Today starts with a short drive as you leave Switzerland.
 The trail rises gradually from the secluded valley of Trient, where the imposing village church stands out like a beacon in this green, lush environment.
 You pass through a tranquil spruce forest with many switchbacks before arriving at the Col de Balme in France.
 This pass offers tremendous views over the whole of the Chamonix valley, flanked by the Aiguille Verte and Aiguilles Rouges (the “green” and “red” needles, or peaks) surrounding Mont Blanc.
 The red rock peaks are named after the distinctive color of the granite in the morning sun.
 Upon descending to the village of Tour, you have the option of using a cable car or continuing to walk on the slopes of the Balme ski area.

 Your home tonight is in the village of Argentière—literally “silver” in French, as it was once the site of a silver mine.
-After settling into your traditional hotel located in the town’s center, your guides will provide you with recommendations to several nearby restaurants for dinner on your own.
+After settling into your traditional hotel located in the town’s center, your leaders will provide you with recommendations to several nearby restaurants for dinner on your own.

 Included Meals: Breakfast, Lunch